back

 bride and groom at the alter with the bride glancing behind her towards the second photographer at her wedding

-“Laura, do we need to book a second photographer for our wedding?”
+“Laura, do we need a second photographer for our wedding?”
 (Also referred to as a “second shooter”).

 a bridesmaid holds her face in her hands as she is embarrassed about something someone said in a speech at a wedding

-They’re not there to act as an assistant or helper – they are there to photograph.
+They’re not an assistant.
+They’re there to photograph.

 4 reasons to book a second wedding photographer